Frank Foley: Joining secret service

-The story of Foley's escape from Germany and his language skills had been noted by someone at the War Office.
+The story of Foley's escape from Germany and his language skills had been noted at the War Office.
 He was encouraged to apply for the Intelligence Corps.
-On 25 July 1918 Foley was promoted Lieutenant.
-In July 1918 he became part of a small unit which was responsible for recruiting and running networks of secret agents in France, Belgium and the Netherlands.
+On 25 July 1918, Foley was promoted to lieutenant.
+In July 1918 he became part of a small unit that was responsible for recruiting and running networks of secret agents in France, Belgium, and the Netherlands.
 After the Armistice he served for a short time in the Inter-Allied Military Commission of Control in Cologne.
-On 19 April 1920 he relinquished the temporary rank of captain, and in December 1921 retired from the Army with the rank of Captain.
+On 19 April 1920 he relinquished the temporary rank of captain, and in December 1921 retired from the Army with the rank of captain.

 After the running down of the commission, he was offered the post of passport control officer in Berlin which was a cover for his main duties as head of the British Secret Intelligence Service (MI6) station.
-During the 1920s and 30s, Foley was successful in recruiting agents and acquiring key details of German military research and development.
+During the 1920s and '30s, Foley recruited agents and acquired key details of German military research and development.

-Together with Wilfrid Israel and Hubert Pollack Foley formed a special mechanism that specialized in rescuing Jews who were already taken into the first concentration camps.
-Pollack had contacts in the Gestapo; Wilfrid had money and direct links with sponsors abroad; Foley was the man in charge of issuing visas.
-People came to Wilfrid pleading for his help in releasing their relations from the camps; Wilfrid gave the necessary funds to Pollack; Pollack obtained the documents; and Foley granted visas to those who Wilfrid and Pollack told him were honest people whose name had been blackened by the Gestapo.
-Pollack and Wilfrid kept Foley informed of any agents planted by the Gestapo in the lines of applicants for visas.
+Together with Wilfrid Israel and Hubert Pollack, Foley formed a special mechanism that specialized in rescuing Jews who were already taken into the first Nazi concentration camps.
+Pollack had contacts in the Gestapo; Wilfrid had money and direct links with sponsors abroad; and Foley was the man in charge of issuing visas.
+People came to Israel pleading for his help in releasing their relations from the camps; he gave the necessary funds to Pollack; Pollack obtained the documents; and Foley granted visas to those who Israel and Pollack told him were honest people whose names had been blackened by the Gestapo.
+Pollack and Israel kept Foley informed of any agents planted by the Gestapo among the visa applicants.
 This story is reflected among others in the film The Essential Link: The Story of Wilfrid Israel by filmmaker Yonatan Nir.

 Foley is primarily remembered as a "British Schindler".
 In his role as passport control officer, he helped thousands of Jews escape from Nazi Germany.
-At the 1961 trial of former ranking Nazi Adolf Eichmann, he was described as a "Scarlet Pimpernel" for the way he risked his own life to save Jews threatened with death by the Nazis.
-Despite having no diplomatic immunity and being liable to arrest at any time, Foley would bend the rules when stamping passports and issuing visas, to allow Jews to escape "legally" to Britain or Palestine, which was then controlled by the British.
+At the 1961 trial of Adolf Eichmann, he was described as a "Scarlet Pimpernel" for the way he risked his own life to save Jews threatened with death by the Nazis.
+Despite having no diplomatic immunity and being liable to arrest at any time, Foley would bend the rules when stamping passports and issuing visas, to allow Jews to escape "legally" to Britain or Mandatory Palestine, which was controlled by the British.
 Sometimes he went further, going into internment camps to get Jews out, hiding them in his home, and helping them get forged passports.
 One Jewish aid worker estimated that he saved "tens of thousands" of people from the Holocaust.